lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Both the macro and the micro views will merge in the question: are my case study writers ‘representative’ of the popular written discourse in which they participate?
-What does it mean for a text to be ‘representative,’ and how should we find and understand outliers?
+[These three ways of modeling the decade 1789-99 have been described in sequence, but the research will actually be conducted simultaneously.]
+[I’ll try anything that will help me answer my central question, what 18thC texts should we teach to students?
+And how should we explain them?]